 Who better than Chef Tony to show you how to make homemade pizza from scratch?
 And because we’re BBQGuys, you already know this pizza is going on the grill.
-The not-so-secret ingredient in this grilled pizza recipe is our very own BBQGuys x Spiceology Chicken Rub, which is an integral part of the homemade dough.
+The not-so-secret ingredient in this grilled pizza recipe is chicken rub, which is an integral part of the homemade dough.
 Our kamado pizza recipe makes a pair of 9-inch pies, perfect as a full meal for couples or an appetizer for larger gatherings.
 Prepare yourself: bubbly toppings and crispy crust await!

 - ¼ cup warm water